Country Club Bakery: History

 The original location where the pepperoni roll was invented is on Robinson Street, Fairmont.
 The store was opened up and the snack was invented by immigrant baker Giuseppe Argiro some time around the 1910s or 1930s.

 The rolls originated as a lunch option for West Virginia coal miners in the first half of the twentieth century.
 A large number of Italian immigrants moved to North Central West Virginia looking for work in coal mining jobs.
-The pepperoni roll was a convenient snack that didn't spoil for the workers to eat.
+The pepperoni roll was a convenient snack that did not spoil for the workers to eat.

 The pepperoni roll bears a resemblance to the pasty and sausage roll, which originated in the mining communities of Great Britain, as well as to the Italian calzone.
 These foods and the pepperoni shared a similar purpose; they allowed a miner on a break from a tiring and dirty job to eat a full meal with less problem.